 Loose Leaf Vs Tea Bags??
 Which one do you prefer?
 All over the world, there are two ways of making tea, loose-leaf and tea bags.
 I am not a tea person, but I often find my tea lover friends arguing over comparing the taste of loose leaf and tea bags.
 Some of them prefer tea bags while some other loose leaves.
 But what is the difference between loose leaf and tea bags (Loose Leaf Vs Tea Bags)?
 Which one has more health benefits?
 These are the most conflicting topic you might ever hear of in the tea break with your tea lover friends.
 Before finding the answers to these questions, you need to know what tea bag and loose leaves are and how they operate.

 Loose leaf is the tea leaves that do not come with pre-packaged tea bags.
 It is sold in bulk.
 As you immerse it in the water, it expands while infusing because the leaves soak water.

 Check Also: How Many Calories in a Banana?

 What is Tea Bag Tea?

-The tea bag is a small packet containing tea leaves which is ready to steep in water.
+The tea bag is a small packet containing tea leaves that is ready to steep in water.
 You need to immerse it in water to make an infusion.
-Brands worldwide use filter paper, food-grade plastic, and some times silk cotton as the tea bags.
+Brands worldwide use filter paper, food-grade plastic, and sometimes silk cotton as tea bags.
 You can use it multiple times as long as it has extraction left in it.
 It performs the same function as a tea infuser.
 You may find a string attached at the top to remove the bag.